Albrenik/recipes-homecooking/README.md

 #### Serve
 Put everything in your pan on a plate and serve it.
 Done is the Broccoli Rice Noddle recipe.

+## Recipe 5
+Lasagne al Forno

+#### Picture of the Recipe

+### Ingredients

+- 400g mince Meat
+- 2 onion
+- 300 g carrots
+- Olive Oil
+-

+### Cooking Instruction
+Estimated Time needed to cook the recipe: 30 min Required Utensils: pan, stove, bowl, boiling Water

+#### The Preparation
+For the Preparation it is very important to boil some water and put the Rice Noodles in your bowl.
+Pour the hot water over the Noodles to rehydrate them.
+Then beginn to slice the chicken in very thin strips so they cook evenly later.
+Now take the Broccoli and slice it also in bite-sized peaces.
+Then slice the Garlic.

+#### Cooking
+Pour some Olive Oil into your pan and cook the chicken season it with some salt and pepper.
+Now add the garlic and cook it crispy brown.
+Put the Broccoli into the pan and season everything with Soy Sauce cook it for a bit longer and take it our of your pan into a bowl.
+Drain your noodles, Oil your pan again and break 2 eggs and put them into a bowl, whisk them and put them into your pan.
+Make some Scrambled Egg.
+When done add the Noddles, and the Chicken with Broccoli and Garlic into the pan and cook it again for just a bit.

+#### Serve
+Put everything in your pan on a plate and serve it.
+Done is the Broccoli Rice Noddle recipe.